Starfish: Sensory and nervous systems

-Although starfish do not have many well-defined sense organs, they are sensitive to touch, light, temperature, orientation and the status of the water around them.
+Although starfish do not have many well-defined sense organs, they do perceive touch, light, temperature, orientation and the status of the water around them.
 The tube feet, spines and pedicellariae are sensitive to touch.
 The tube feet, especially those at the tips of the rays, are also sensitive to chemicals, enabling the starfish to detect odour sources such as food.
-There are eyespots at the ends of the arms, each one made of 80–200 simple ocelli.
-These are composed of pigmented epithelial cells that respond to light and are covered by a thick, transparent cuticle that both protects the ocelli and acts to focus light.
-Many starfish also possess individual photoreceptor cells in other parts of their bodies and respond to light even when their eyespots are covered.
+There are eyespots at the ends of the arms, each one made of 80–200 simple ocelli composed of pigmented epithelial cells.
+Individual photoreceptor cells are present in other parts of their bodies and respond to light.
 Whether they advance or retreat depends on the species.

 While a starfish lacks a centralized brain, it has a complex nervous system with a nerve ring around the mouth and a radial nerve running along the ambulacral region of each arm parallel to the radial canal.
-The peripheral nerve system consists of two nerve nets: a sensory system in the epidermis and a motor system in the lining of the coelomic cavity.
-Neurons passing through the dermis connect the two.
-The ring nerves and radial nerves have sensory and motor components and coordinate the starfish's balance and directional systems.
-The sensory component receives input from the sensory organs while the motor nerves control the tube feet and musculature.
-The starfish does not have the capacity to plan its actions.
-If one arm detects an attractive odour, it becomes dominant and temporarily over-rides the other arms to initiate movement towards the prey.
-The mechanism for this is not fully understood.
+The peripheral nerve system consists of two nerve nets: one in the epidermis and the other in the lining of the coelomic cavity, which are the sensory and motor systems respectively.
+Neurons passing through the dermis join the two.
+Both the ring and radial nerves function in movement and sensory.
+The sensory component is supplied with information from the sensory organs while the motor nerves control the tube feet and musculature.
+If one arm detects something attractive, it becomes dominant and temporarily over-rides the other arms to initiate movement towards it.

-Circulatory system
+Circulatory and gas exchange system

 The body cavity contains the circulatory or haemal system.
-The vessels form three rings: one around the mouth (the hyponeural haemal ring), another around the digestive system (the gastric ring) and the third near the aboral surface (the genital ring).
+The vessels form three rings: one around the mouth (the hyponeural haemal ring), another around the digestive system (the gastric ring), and the third near the aboral surface (the genital ring).
 The heart beats about six times a minute and is at the apex of a vertical channel (the axial vessel) that connects the three rings.
-At the base of each arm are paired gonads; a lateral vessel extends from the genital ring past the gonads to the tip of the arm.
-This vessel has a blind end and there is no continuous circulation of the fluid within it.
-This liquid does not contain a pigment and has little or no respiratory function but is probably used to transport nutrients around the body.
+Blood does not contain a pigment such as heme, but is probably used to transport nutrients around the body.
+Gas exchange mainly takes place through gills known as papulae, which are thin-walled bulges along the aboral surface of the arms.
+Oxygen is transferred from these to the coelomic fluid, which moves gas around the body.